To start the registration process owner of the horse must be a full member.

 If you are unsure of your horses color please contact us.

 Breeding Stock Registration Requirements:

-If the horse is a Quarter Horse or Paint Horse/Andalusian cross, it must be registered as an Azteca before it can have AAHIA eligible offspring.
+If the horse's parent are a Quarter Horse or Paint Horse/Andalusian cross, it must be registered as an American Azteca before it can have AAHIA eligible offspring.
 The only Azteca registries acceptable and recognized are the AAHIA and AMCCRA.

 A clear and complete (front and back copy) of sire and dam's registration papers must also be sent with each registration application.
 If your horse is also registered with the IALHA, we do not accept the AQHA or APHA pedigree that is on the IALHA papers.
 However, we do accept the Andalusian side of the pedigree.
 For the AQHA and APHA pedigree, we need one of the following, including the registration numbers on all horses in the pedigree.